SeatEat/SeatEat/README.md

 Returns a chapter-map, indicating its crowdedness by its color.
 The crowdedness level and blueprint image is provided by props.
 * **circular-progress-indicator**
 A circular "spinner", used to track loading progress.
+* **cookie-message**
+A bar that informs the user that SeatEat is using cookies.
+The user can accept or decline the usage of cookies.
 * **crowd-data-slider**
 Slider to be used with the bar graph.
 * **crowd-graph**